 If you are passionate about building an educational foundation for students - supporting them as they learn and grow academically, developing their social-emotional skills, cultivating good character and challenging students to become thinkers - this program is for you.

 The alternative A elementary education (M.S.E.) program will help you become a well-prepared teacher through rigorous curriculum, high expectations, numerous professional development opportunities and multiple authentic classroom experiences.
 The faculty not only cares about your continual academic growth, but also makes it a priority to invest in your calling and passion.

 “We are the beginning for these children.
 There is a lot of focus on high school and graduation, but we cannot get them there if we have not made a strong foundation and it is laid in the elementary classroom."– Ami Brooks ‘17

-- Elementary Education Teacher
+- Elementary education teacher

 Tuition, Scholarships and Financial Aid

-Orlean Beeson School of Education is proud to be able to give every graduate student a scholarship of $750 per course.
+Orlean Beeson School of Education is proud to award graduate students in its master's, certificate and specialist programs a scholarship.
 Graduate students do not need to apply for this scholarship as it is automatically applied.
-The education school will continue providing discounted tuition until coursework is complete.
+The school will continue providing a scholarship until coursework is complete.
 Any additional scholarships are the responsibility of the applicant to secure.

 Financial aid, payment plans, student employment and student loan options are available to assist graduate students in attending Samford University.
 To learn more about our financial aid options, visit the Samford One Stop or call 205-726-2905.